Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

  - There are no errors and warnings in the Developer console.
  - Tested using lighthouse and it passes the result.
 [Screenshot of the Lighthouse results](documentation/lighthouse.png)
  - The page is fully responsive and has been tested using the Developer console.
- - Tested about, bag, check out, contact, home, review and products pages in all devices.
+ - Tested bag, check out, contact, home, products and product details pages in all devices.
 All working fine.
  - There is no error in python codes as it passes through Pep8 online check.
  - There is no error in javascript codes as it passes through JsHint.
  - There is no error in CSS and HTML as it passes through W3C validators.